coinevo/documents/en/blockbook/README.md

-# How to Set up blockbook for Qtum
+# How to Set up blockbook for Evo